Art Market Minds Ltd – Privacy notice

-This privacy notice aims to give you information on how Art Market Minds Ltd collects and processes your personal dataincluding any data you may provide through the website www.theartbusinessconference.com (“our website”), when you sign up to our newsletter, purchase a ticket for one of our events, or purchase another product or service from us.
+This privacy notice aims to give you information on how Art Market Minds Ltd collects and processes your personal dataincluding any data you may provide through the websites: www.theartbusinessconference.com and www.artmarketminds.com (“our websites”), when you sign up to our newsletter, purchase a ticket for one of our events, sign up to our membership club, or purchase another product or service from us.

 Neither our website nor our services generally are intended for children and we do not knowingly collect data relating to children.

 It is important that you read this privacy notice together with any other privacy notice or fair processing notice we may provide on specific occasions when we are collecting or processing personal data about you so that you are fully aware of how and why we are using your data.
 This privacy notice supplements the other notices and is not intended to override them.